-Now a ‘90s country icon, Suzy Bogguss was just a wildly talented newcomer in 1989, when her debut album Somewhere Between was released.
-With Bogguss’s powerful vocals, a title track penned by Merle Haggard, and tons of classic country influence, the ten-track record was destined to be a country icon.
+Now a ‘90s country icon, Suzy Bogguss was only a wildly talented newcomer in 1989, when her major-label debut album, Somewhere Between, was released.
+With Bogguss’ powerful vocals, a title track penned by Merle Haggard and tons of vintage country influence, the 10-track record was destined to be country classic.

-From Bogguss’s take on Haggard’s “Somewhere Between” to the saucy “Take It Like A Man,” flip through the gallery below for a song-by-song look at this stunning debut album.
+From Bogguss’ take on Haggard’s “Somewhere Between” to the saucy “Take It Like a Man,” Somewhere Between is a must-listen.
+Keep reading for a song-by-song look at this stunning debut album:

 Influenced both vocally and instrumentally by icons of the genre, Bogguss shows off her bluegrass bonafides on “My Sweet Love Ain’t Around,” the fourth single from Somewhere Between.

-On the title track (and first single) from her 1989 debut, Suzy Bogguss perfectly strikes the balance between tender and powerful.
-Written and originally recorded by Merle Haggard, “Somewhere Between” is a master work in Bogguss’s uncanny ability to sing with incredible emotional range.
+On the title track (and first single) of her 1989 debut, Bogguss perfectly strikes the balance between tender and powerful.
+Written and originally recorded by Merle Haggard, “Somewhere Between” is a master work in Bogguss’ uncanny ability to sing with incredible emotional range.

-Thanks to its irresistibly twangy, Western Swing-inspired melody, “I’m At Home on the Range” uses evocative imagery to pay homage to the west that’s still a little bit wild.
+Thanks to its irresistibly twangy, Western swing-inspired melody, “I’m at Home on the Range” uses evocative imagery to pay homage to a West that’s still a little bit wild.
 Co-written by Bogguss, it’s a sort of girl-power anthem for the cowgirl set, and that’s never a bad thing.

 Bogguss describes herself as a bit of a fixer-upper on this jangly tune, co-written by Pam Tillis and Gary Nicholson.
-A punchy ode to dealing with romantic damage, it’s still totally relatable in 2019.
+A punchy ode to dealing with romantic damage, it’s still totally relatable in a totally different millennium.

-This cowboy-inspired classic, written by Michael Burton, has also been recorded by Chris LeDoux and Garth Brooks, but Bogguss’s version is definitely among the best.
+This cowboy-inspired classic, written by Michael Burton, has also been recorded by Chris LeDoux and Garth Brooks, but Bogguss’ version is among the best.
 Breaking out her yodeling skills again, she sells the story with her own distinct brand of earnestness.